TritonDataCenter/sdc-nfs/README.md

 a service so that the server runs automatically.

 The server must be started as root since it needs access to the portmapper's privileged port.
-Once the server is running, it lowers its uid to 'nobody' to improve security.
 The `sudo` or `pfexec` commands are typically used to run a command as root, depending on which OS you're using.

 In an lx zone the server can be run with no config file like: